PhenyoMB/kubernetes-pods-lab/README.md

 kubectl run -it --rm curl --image=curlimages/curl:8.4.0 --restart=Never -- http://$NGINX_IP
 ```

-**What/why:** Instead of installing `curl` on a node or leaving a debug pod running indefinitely, this spins up a temporary Pod purely to make one HTTP request, then deletes itself.
-This "run a throwaway pod" pattern is a very common real-world debugging technique for testing connectivity from *inside* the cluster network.

 **Flags:**
 - `-it` — interactive terminal, so you can see the curl output live.
 - `--rm` — deletes the Pod automatically once it exits, avoiding leftover debug pods.